 - Nuclear Physics European Collaboration Committee (NuPECC)

 The ESF headquarters are in Strasbourg, France with the Marine Board Office in Ostend.
-The ESF Office is directed by the Chief Executive, who is assisted by an international staff.
+The ESF Office is directed by the Chief Executive, who is assisted by a small team of international staff.